Montana-Media-Arts/120_CreativeCoding1-Fall2021/modules/instructors/_posts/2017-01-01-instructors.md

 <!--For those in Missoula, you are welcome to come by for help during my office hours. -->

-Zoom is the primary way of getting in touch with me this semester.
+Zoom, in-person, phone or email is the primary way to get in touch with me.
+Please use Calendly to set up an appointment.

 <!--- Mondays/Wednesday: 11:00 am - 12:00 pm
 - Tuesdays/Thursday: 10:00 am - 11:00 am